Taitava/obsidian-shellcommands-documentation/Output handling/Output channel - Open a file.md

  - "Open a file"
  - "Open file"
 ---
+ ==This feature is only available in a [0.11.0-beta.1 test](https://github.com/Taitava/obsidian-shellcommands/discussions/166). #TODO: Remove this annotation when the final version is released.==
 # Output channel: Open a file
 This output channel expects that the output of a shell command is a file name or path in the Obsidian vault.
 The file will be opened in Obsidian.